tytydraco/yessleep/out/I_think_I_finally_found_my_friends_killer.md

 The seconds dragged on, my heartbeat loud in my ears.

-I told myself to reach for my phone, to start recording, but my hands were frozen.
-I was scared.
+I told myself to reach for my phone, to start recording from my POV as well, but my hands were frozen.
+I was too scared.
 I kept my eyes on the road, feeling my pulse thundering in my temples.

 And then, just as suddenly as they’d appeared, the headlights veered off onto a side road, disappearing into the trees.
 I let out a breath I hadn’t realized I’d been holding, feeling the tension drain from my body.
 Relief washed over me, followed by a sickening disappointment.